 PAINTING WITH MILK PAINT

-I find that spraying is the easiest and quickest way to paint but I haven't had a place to do it.
+I find that spraying is the easiest and quickest way to paint.
+Sadly I haven’t had a place to do it.
 Until now!
-In anticipation of this project I reached out to Wagner about their spray tent and was able to get it here in time for this project!
-I've never done furniture refinishing but this will make the options limitless with my Wagner Sprayer and tent.
+In anticipation of this project I reached out to Wagner about their spray tent.
+They were able to get it here in time for this project!
+I’ve never done furniture refinishing but this will make the options limitless with my Wagner Sprayer and tent.

-I bought Black Milk Paint for this project, simply because I didn't want to have any paint mixed and this was the only black paint I could find.
-However, I'm so pleased with my selection because I had some concerns about whether the Wagner Sprayer would be compatible with Milk Paint.
-I actually did some searching about whether or not it would work or if I needed to thin out the paint, with no avail.
-I couldn't find anything about this.
+I bought Black Milk Paint for this project.
+Simply because I didn’t want to have any paint mixed and this was the only black paint I could find.
+However, I’m so pleased with my selection.
+I did have some concerns about whether the Wagner Sprayer would be compatible with Milk Paint.
+Actually I did some searching about whether or not it would work or if I needed to thin out the paint.
+I couldn’t find anything about this.
 So, what did I do?
 I just went for it.
-If it didn't work, I would have another tip for you.
+If it didn’t work, I would have another tip for you.

 It turns out that it worked perfectly!
 I used the detail canister for the paint, I didn’t have to thin the paint at all and it sprayed just fine.
 I did 2 coats of paint all over the dresser.
 The thin layers of paint was enough coverage to be fully black but also show the wood grain through the paint.